MarisaKirisame/DefComBlog/Calculator.md

       throw new RuntimeException("...");
     }

 What do I put in here?
+Seems like we are stuck!
+For a good reason:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTMwOTMxNjIsLTExMDQ1MzQ2OTMsLT
+eyJoaXN0b3J5IjpbLTE4MjQ4NDI4MiwtMjA1MzA5MzE2MiwtMT
-E4ODQ5OTAxMzMsLTE1MjY5NTI0NDgsNTU1OTg4NjcxLC02NjE0
+EwNDUzNDY5MywtMTg4NDk5MDEzMywtMTUyNjk1MjQ0OCw1NTU5
-NzIyMzldfQ==
+ODg2NzEsLTY2MTQ3MjIzOV19
 -->